 Perfectly-cooked spaghetti topped with freshly-made marinara sauce is undeniably delicious, but without Parmesan cheese, something is still missing.
 But there’s no need for vegans to despair.
-Just sprinkle on a tablespoon or two of nutritional yeast and you’ll get the same tanginess.
+Just sprinkle on a tablespoon or two of nutritional yeast and you’ll get a delightful flavor boost.
 Why does this work so well?
 Because the cheesy taste that people love doesn’t come from the milk, but rather from the yeasts used to culture milk into cheese.
 And nutritional yeast has the core flavors that people know and love in their favorite cheeses.

 If you want to get a little fancier, grind up a mix that’s half nutritional yeast and half walnuts.
-That way, you’ll not just get the cheesy flavor of nutritional yeast, while the ground walnuts deliver a cheesy fatty mouthfeel.
+The ground walnuts will deliver the fatty mouthfeel of dairy-based cheese.